davidgasquez/handbook/Open Data.md

 	- Surfacing and creating great datasets should be rewarded.
 	- Curating the data provides compounding benefits for the entire community!
 - **Open Source and Decentralized**.
 Datasets should be stored in multiple places.
 E.g: S3 replicating to something like IPFS.
+	- Don't create yet another standard.
+Provide a way for people to integrate current indexers.
+Work on _adapters_ for different datasets sources.

 ## Modules